resayinfo/blog-rails/README.md

 1. Associate user with comment ( comment.user )
 2. In Heroku, Carrierwave uploads must be stored on S3 and cannot be cached in the public directory
 3. Make iHover elements dynamic links
-4. Fix alignment of Authors in articles#index
-5. Move morphing js to application#layout if possible
+4. Move morphing js to application#layout if possible
-6. Style avatar/poster forms
 ```